ianrahman/iOS-Dev-Notes/README.md

 - CTRL + Drag a folder or file into terminal to change to that working directory
 - To parse the license of some piece of software, use tldrLegal.com
 - UIGestureRecognizerState... has several options for sender.state on a gesture's IBAction outlet
+- Forward Declarations with `@class` above the `@interface` are used to inform a file that a class exists without importing that class's header